elos/documentation/data/models/calendar.md

 Calendar
 -------

-A calendar the central data structure for a user's planned, future "events."
+A calendar is the central data structure for a user's planned, future "events."
 In elos, an event or appointment that has been planned for the future is known as a [fixture](fixture.md).
 Fixtures are arranged in [schedules](schedule.md), which are arranged in a calendar.

 Elos's calendar representation keeps track of several schedules:
  - There is a base schedule, for all days - the default schedule for _every_ day
- - There is a "day" schedule for Monday-Sunday days - the default schedule for _said_ day
+ - There is a "day" schedule, for each day Monday-Sunday - the default schedule for _said_ day
- - There are "custom" schedule overrides.
+ - There are date-specific unique schedule additions and overrides

-Note that the calendar model is the basic data structure for working with calendar data, the actual calendar resolution is implemented in an agent that is acting on behalf of a user somewhere.
+Though the calendar model is the basic data structure, the actual calendar resolution is implemented in an agent that is acting on behalf of a user.

 ### Implementation
 | Kind     | Concerns        |